Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 Products, variants, attributes

-- Saleor: advanced product types, attributes, categories; admin-driven configuration
+- Saleor: advanced product types, attributes, categories, native translation types; admin-driven configuration

-- Vendure: customizable models using TS-based Custom Fields and facets
+- Vendure: customizable models using TS-based Custom Fields (including translatable string fields) and facets

 Localization and currencies